FayCarsons/Portfolio-Site/blogs/Texel-Frontend/Texel-frontend.md

 }
 ```

-And now we can define our API calls concisely, returning `Either` or `Option` for error handling, validating our data with a schema, chaining calls together:
+Then we can define our API calls concisely, returning `Either` or `Option` for error handling, validating our data with a schema, chaining calls together:

  ```typescript
  export function isAuthorized(): Effect.Effect<